hpcleuven/VscDocumentation/source/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

 -  The login nodes can be used for light interactive work.
 They can typically run the same software as the compute nodes.
 Some sites also have special interactive nodes for special tasks, e.g., scientific data visualisation.
-See the "`Available hardware<../hardware>`" section where each site documents what is available.
+See the ":ref:`hardware`" section where each site documents what is available.
    Examples of work that can be done on the login nodes is running a GUI program that generates the input files for your simulation, a not too